 Statements in this communication concerning A. H. Belo Corporation's business outlook or future economic performance, anticipated profitability, revenues, expenses, dividends, capital expenditures, investments, dispositions, impairments, business initiatives, acquisitions, pension plan contributions and obligations, real estate sales, working capital, future financings and other financial and non-financial items that are not historical facts, are "forward-looking statements" as the term is defined under applicable federal securities laws.
-Forward-looking statements.
-Such risks, trends and uncertainties are, in most instances, beyond the Company's control, and include changes in advertising demand and other economic conditions; consumers' tastes; newsprint prices; program costs; labor relations; technology obsolescence; as well as other risks described in the Company's Annual Report on Form 10-K and in the Company's other public disclosures and filings with the Securities and Exchange Commission.
+Forward-looking statements are subject to risks, uncertainties and other factors that could cause actual results to differ materially from those statements.
+Such risks, trends and uncertainties are, in most instances, beyond the Company's control, and include changes in advertising demand and other risks described in the Company's Annual Report on Form 10-K and in the Company's other public disclosures and filings with the Securities and Exchange Commission.
 Forward-looking statements, which are as of the date of this filing, are not updated to reflect events or circumstances after the date of the statement.